Description

 Historic landmark: The mosque is on the National Register of Historic Places, recognized as a vital symbol of American religious history.

-Simple architecture: Unlike larger, more ornate mosques, its prairie schoolhouse style is modest and functional, reflecting its community-built origins during the Great Depression.
+Simple architecture: Unlike larger, more ornate mosques, its prairie schoolhouse style is modest.
+And functional, reflecting its community-built origins during the Great Depression.

 Small dome and crescent: The small green dome and crescent-topped pinnacle are the only significant exterior features that distinguish it as a place of Muslim worship.